Museum Berggruen, Berlin

 Collection and permanent exhibition

-The collection of the Museum Berggruen is mostly dedicated to the 20th century painting and sculpture and includes over 120 works by Pablo Picasso (spanning his entire career from 1897 to the early 1970s, the collection is one of the world’s largest and most complete selections of works by the Spanish artist), 70 pieces by Paul Klee, and remarkable works by Henri Matisse, Alberto Giacometti, Georges Braque, Henri Laurens, and Paul Cézanne.
+The collection of the Museum Berggruen is mostly dedicated to 20th-century painting and sculpture and includes over 120 works by Pablo Picasso (spanning his entire career from 1897 to the early 1970s, the collection is one of the world’s largest and most complete selections of works by the Spanish artist), 70 pieces by Paul Klee, and remarkable works by Henri Matisse, Alberto Giacometti, Georges Braque, Henri Laurens, and Paul Cézanne.
 The museum also holds an interesting collection of African sculptures and artifacts.

 The Museum Berggruen also hosts temporary exhibitions and creative workshops for children and schools.